cloud-66-internal/help.cloud66.com/_includes/references/account/understanding-and-improving-security-score.md

 Sharing login details, while convenient, opens your account up to significant additional risks.
 Apart from the fact that shared passwords are more easily leaked, they can be abused by former team members or careless (or malicious) employees.

-This practice also makes it almost impossible to audit who is responsible for changes on an account, and does not allow for different team members to have different levels of access and permissions.
+Cloud 66 uses enhanced security techniques to detect sharing of logins, and we will warn you via email in those cases.
+However if you ignore this warning, it will be more difficult to audit who is responsible for changes on an account.
+It also does not allow for different team members to have different levels of access and permissions.

 ## Next steps